nmshd/documentation/_docs_explore/42-transport-layer.md

   - Data privacy guidelines
   - EULAs

-A RelationshipTemplate needs to be created in order to receive relationship requests and ultimately create an active relationship between two identities.
+A RelationshipTemplate needs to be created in order to receive Relationship requests and ultimately create an active Relationship between two identities.
 The RelationshipTemplate is then usually shared with the user via a token.

 RelationshipTemplates can be both: identity-specific (RelationshipTemplate is personalized for one specific identity - which might not exist yet) or identity-agnostic (RelationshipTemplate is open for multiple identities).